cdl-geneseo/geneseo-dictionary/R/RJ.md

 # RJ

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : RJ

 Created by  Unknown User (lav4), last modified on Oct 28, 2008

 (n.)\'r- 'jA\ Nickname for Red Jacket, the dining hall serving the residents living in the South Village of SUNY Geneseo. &quot;I'm hungry; lets go to RJ.&quot; F92.
 Source: Dictionary of Geneseo English 1996.
 Dinki.